EricZinda/Perplexity/docs/nonlogicalquerydesign.md

 "Did I order an (instance of) a steak?"
 "What dishes do I have?"
     - "dishes" refers to instances
-"Do you have a steak?" --> does the restaurant have the concept of a steak "Do you have steaks?" --> implied request if something is on the menu

 Interpretation 2: in-scope concepts query
 Analysis:
     Could be an inscope concept OR an instance, seems like we should always try for the instance first

-"Do you have a (concept of) a steak?"
-"Do you have the steak?" -> refers to having an inscope concept of "the steak" "Do you have the table?" -> There is no in-scope concept of a table "which steaks do you (restaurant) have?" -> which inscope concepts of steaks are there?
+"Do you have a (concept of) a steak?" --> does the restaurant have the concept of a steak "Do you have the steak?" -> refers to having an inscope concept of "the steak" "Do you have the table?" -> There is no in-scope concept of a table "which steaks do you (restaurant) have?" -> which inscope concepts of steaks are there?